kangchengX/CNN-ViT/README.md

 ```
 , i.e., the `data` folder has child folders with class names as names, each of which contains the images of the correponding class.

+Some example images have already been placed in this folder.

 ### Data Sources
-The data used in this project is collected from Palace Museum, Taipei, which contains 4 classes with 2000 around images of cultural relics.
+These example images data used in this project is collected from Palace Museum, Taipei, which contains 4 classes with 2000 around images of cultural relics.

 ---